 Dracaena requires less water than most indoor plants.
 Keep them hydrated by misting the leaves with water and keeping the soil lightly misted (never soggy) as well with good drainage.
 Always allow the topsoil to dry out before watering.
 Do not overwater, as it may cause root rot.
 Never place a Dracaena plant in direct sun, as the rays will scorch its foliage.

 According to the NASA Clean Air Study, the Flamingo Lily was incredibly effective at removing airborne formaldehyde, ammonia, toluene, and xylene in your home or office.
 Unfortunately, Anthurium andraeanum isn’t the easiest plant to grow indoors.
 It is definitely not for those that don’t have a green thumb.
 If you decide to grow this houseplant, be sure you give it plenty of indirect light.
 The blooms love to soak in the rays, and you’ll be rewarded for weeks with their beauty.

 Please note, Anthurium andraeanum is poisonous to both humans and animals.
 Caution must be taken with small children and pets.
 If they ingest any part of this plant, they will immediately start to have difficulty swallowing, hoarseness, and blistering in their mouth and throat.
 If you experience any of these symptoms, please seek medical help immediately.

 Areca palm is a plant which removes CO2 and converts it into oxygen, it releases an abundant amount of moisture into the air and they absorb harmful pollutants from indoor air and provide fresh air.
 We need four shoulder-high plants per person, and in terms of plant care, we need to wipe the leaves often.
-In cities as New Delhi it should be every day because the pollution, and perhaps once a week in cleaner-air cities and take them outdoors every three to four months as well.
+In cities as New Delhi it should be every day because the pollution, and perhaps once a week in cleaner-air cities.